Instructions towards an uncertain Future

 – Prime Minister Justin Trudeau, the New York Times, 2015

-Following on from the success of pieces like White Rabbit Red Rabbit and Rimini Protocol’s 100% project, British/Canadian artist Deborah Pearson and Canadian company Volcano are working with students from York University to create an instruction-based touring production – Post National.
-Instruction-based work is work in which performers have not seen a script or been in significant rehearsals before they first step on stage.
-In these pieces, the audience watch performers react live to a series of instructions and carry out a series of tasks, which then culminate in a performance.
+Following on in the tradition of pieces like White Rabbit Red Rabbit and Rimini Protocol’s 100% project, British/Canadian artist Deborah Pearson, Canadian choreographer Kate Alton, and Canadian company Volcano worked with students from York University (Toronto) to create an instruction-based touring production for 12 guest performers at a time.